EricHislop/CodeChallenge/README.md

  - All users that live in a different city that their properties

+ - After creating the functions, expose them in a restful application and create a dashboard displaying the results

+Assignment for pair programming
+ - How to limit the users that live in a different city to just use premium subscription?

+create a function that return:
  - All bookings for a **given period** (start and end dates).
     - The bookings returned should have the startDate and endDate formated to dd/MM/YYYY HH:mm using the property timeZone.
     - The **given period** is also provided in the Property timeZone.

- - After creating the functions, expose them in a restful application and create a dashboard displaying the results

-Assignment for pair programming
- - How to limit the users that live in a different city to just use premium subscription?